Biffy Clyro discography

 The double album Opposites, released in 2013, was the band's first to top the UK Albums Chart, as well as reaching number 1 in Scotland.
 Similarities, a collection of B-sides from the Opposites singles, charted at number 23 in Scotland and number 28 in the UK.
 Biffy's seventh studio album Ellipsis followed in 2016, following its predecessor in topping the charts in both the UK and Scotland.
 Upon the album's release, ten of the album's 11 tracks charted on the UK Rock & Metal Singles Chart, including four in the top ten.
 In 2018, the group released the live acoustic album MTV Unplugged: Live at Roundhouse, London, which reached number 2 on the Scottish Albums Chart and number 4 on the UK Albums Chart.
 The following year they released Balance, Not Symmetry, the soundtrack to the film of the same name written in part by Neil, which debuted at number 8 in Scotland and number 36 on the UK Albums Chart.

+In 2020, the band released their eighth studio album A Celebration of Endings, released on the 14 August, postponed from its initial release date of 15 May due to the COVID-19 pandemic.
+The album reached number one on the UK Albums Chart.
+This was followed by 2021's The Myth of the Happily Ever After, which peaked at number four in the UK.
+In 2025, they released their tenth studio album Futique.